 For presentation on the financial statements, investments in cash management pools and investments with an original maturity of three months or less at the time they are purchased by the Academy are considered to be cash equivalents.
 Investments with an initial maturity of more than three months are reported as investments.
-The Academy currently does not have any cash or cash equivalents.
+The Academy currently does not have any investments.